 As explained in Section G.1.6 above, the legal requirements prevent imposing undue burdens on future generations.
-Regarding disposal, the Regulatory Guideline ENSI-G03 explicitly formulates, as one of the overall disposal objectives, that the responsibility for geological disposal lies with the generation enjoying the benefits of the energy produced, and no undue burdens may be placed on future generations (see Section H.1.7).
+Regarding disposal, the Regulatory Guideline ENSI-G03 explicitly formulates, as one of the overall disposal objectives, that it has to ensure the long-term protection of humans and the environment from the effects of ionising radiation, without imposing undue burdens and obligations on future generations (see Section H.1.7).